unclepomedev/blender_savepoints/savepoints/README.md

 - **Safe Recovery**: Overwrite the main project file with a previous version safely.
 The original file is automatically backed up in the history folder.
 - **Auto Save**: Automatically saves your work to a dedicated slot at configurable intervals (default 10 min), ensuring you never lose progress.
 - **Disk Management**: Automatically deletes oldest versions to keep the history size manageable (configurable).
+- **Daily Backups**: Automatically retains one snapshot per day for the last 14 days, even if the version limit is reached.
 - **Version Protection**: Lock specific versions to prevent them from being auto-deleted or accidentally removed.

 ## Usage